Find out in this article which are the best supplements to gain muscle

 Two shakes and you get almost a third of that amount.

-There are several types of protein, the most common of which is Whey, or whey protein, which provides you with not only a high concentration of protein, but also protein of high biological value, and taken after training will have several benefits , such as better recovery.
+There are several types of protein, the most common being Whey, or whey protein, which provides you with not only a high concentration of protein, but also protein of high biological value, and taken after training will have several benefits , such as better recovery.

 They are not very caloric, as they basically bring only protein, but protein is that essential nutrient that you need to gain muscle, and the one that is most easily lacking.